The conjugacy action of $S_n$ and modules induced from centralisers: Conjugation in the symmetric group

 Now consider the exterior powers in Theorem 4.2: Let $\varepsilon(S_n)$ be the representation of $S_n$ whose Frobenius characteristic is the coefficient of $t^n$ in $E[F(t)]$ for $f_n=1\uparrow_{C_n}^{S_n}.$ Thus Equivalently, $\varepsilon(S_n)$ is a sum of transitive monomial representations, with orbits indexed by partitions $\lambda$ of $n$, and stabiliser equal to the centraliser of type $\lambda$.
 The action of $S_n$ is trivial within each cycle, and permutes cycles of the same length according to the sign representation.
 Thus $\varepsilon(S_n)$ may be considered to be the conjugation action twisted by the sign.
 Note that the second statement of the next result, namely, that $\varepsilon(S_n)$ is self-conjugate, is not obvious from the above definition: the submodules with Frobenius characteristic $E_\lambda[F]$ are not themselves self-conjugate for arbitrary $\lambda.$

-\begin{thm} We have, with $f_n=ch(1\uparrow_{C_n}^{S_n}):$ \begin{enumerate} \item \item $\varepsilon(S_n)$ is a self-conjugate representation of $S_n$ of degree $n!$ \item If $\chi^\nu$ is the irreducible $S_n$-character indexed by the partition $\nu$ of $n,$ then for every $\nu\vdash n,$ $\sum_{\lambda\in Par^{odd}_n} \chi^\nu(\lambda)$ is a nonnegative integer.
+\begin{thm} We have, with $f_n=ch(1\uparrow_{C_n}^{S_n}):$ \begin{enumerate} \item $ch(\varepsilon(S_n))=E[F]=\sum_{\lambda\in Par^{odd}_n} p_\lambda.$ \item $\varepsilon(S_n)$ is a self-conjugate representation of $S_n$ of degree $n!$ \item If $\chi^\nu$ is the irreducible $S_n$-character indexed by the partition $\nu$ of $n,$ then for every $\nu\vdash n,$ $\sum_{\lambda\in Par^{odd}_n} \chi^\nu(\lambda)$ is a nonnegative integer.

 \end{enumerate} \end{thm} \begin{proof} Part (1) follows from (2) of Theorem 3.2 (with $v=1$), by taking the coefficient of $t^n$ in the right-hand side of (2).
 Part (2) is now immediate, since $\omega(p_i)=(-1)^{i-1} p_i$ and thus $\omega$ fixes $p_i$ if $i$ is odd.
-Hence if $\lambda$ has all parts odd, $p_\lambda$ is fixed by $\omega.$ The statement about the degree is clear since only $p_{(1^n)}=p_1^n$ contributes to the degree (a square-free term).
+Hence if $\lambda$ has all parts odd, $p_\lambda$ is fixed by $\omega.$ The statement about the degree is clear since only $p_{(1^n)}=p_1^n$ contributes to the degree.
+Part (3) follows upon writing the expression in (1) in terms of Schur functions. \end{proof}